-The call was made, the suggestions flooded in, the judges have met and eight people have now been selected as the first inductees in Derby’s ‘walk of fame’.
+The call was made, the suggestions flooded in, the judges have met and eight people have now been selected as the first Made in Derby inductees.

-The ‘Made in Derby’ plaques are now in production and will be installed along Albion Street and Exchange Street in the New Year when the names of those selected will be revealed.
+The plaques are now in production and will be installed along Albion Street and Exchange Street in the New Year when the names of those selected will be revealed.
 The artwork, amongst other things, seeks to inspire future generations.

 The project, named Made in Derby and conceptualised by artist Tim Clapcott, was endorsed by Derby City Council, the Derby Telegraph and local business leaders to feature inspirational characters who were born in Derby or have strong connections to the city.